core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 1. For each response to the group request which is received and also forwarded back to the client:

    * The proxy creates or refreshes the individual cache entry associated to the origin server and for that response.
-That is, the response is stored in the individual cache entry, and the lifetime of the cache entry is set to the lifetime of the response, as indicated by the Max-Age option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).
+That is, the response is stored in the individual cache entry, and the lifetime of the cache entry is set to the lifetime of the response, as indicated by the Max-Age Option if present, or as the default value of 60 seconds otherwise (see Section 5.6.1 of {{RFC7252}}).
 This cache entry becomes immediately usable to serve requests from client.

    * The proxy adds the response to a temporary list L.